esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

 		#we define some additional 'private' data members (not really necessary in
 		#this case, but ... hey this is a tutorial)
 		self.__dim = dim

-        # we specify that this problem has best know solutions and initialize them
-        self.initialize_best();

 	#We reimplement the virtual method that defines the objective function.
 	def _objfun_impl(self,x):